-Yes – you may be a candidate for Femtosecond laser-assisted cataract surgery.
+Yes – you may be a candidate for Catalys Femtosecond® laser-assisted cataract surgery.
 This is a very reproducible, painless technique to replace some of the least predictable and technically demanding steps of the procedure.
 It also allows the surgeon to soften your cataract before it is removed with the traditional ultrasound techniques.
 In addition, this laser is used to precisely correct residual corneal astigmatism, thereby improving your vision after surgery.

 No, the original cataract cannot come back, but sometimes the thin membrane that holds the lens implant in the eye can become cloudy and hazy.
 This is sometimes called a secondary cataract or secondary membrane.
-This opacity is easily and safely removed with a quick non-invasive laser procedure called a YAG laser capsulotomy.
+This opacity is easily and safely removed with a quick non-invasive laser procedure in the office called a YAG laser capsulotomy.

 Vision is often improved within hours of the procedure, and most people resume their normal daily activities, including work, within 1-2 days.
 Activities that could result in bumping or injuring the eye or exposing it to an unclean environment should be avoided for the first week or two.
 Your doctor will advise you on any other restrictions.

 Lakeshore Eye Surgery Center is a state-of-the-art cataract surgery center in St. Clair Shores, located on Greater Mack Avenue north of 8 Mile Road.
 Most of our surgery is performed here, and all of the doctors have privileges at both St. John Ambulatory Surgical Centers in St. Clair Shores and Macomb Township, MI.